asaabey/tkc-picorules-rules/README.md

 is_anaemic : { hb_last < 120 => 1},{=>0};
 ```

-when compiled to a fully executional SQL statement result in the following statment.
+when compiled to a fully executional SQL statement result in the following statement.

 ```sql
 WITH cte000 AS (